RMerl/asuswrt-merlin/README-merlin.txt

   - FIXED: OpenVPN Client page - changing the local IP wouldn't always be properly saved.
+  - FIXED: Well-known services not properly applying settings on the Network Services Filtering page (Asus bug)
   - REMOVED: YandexDNS has been removed, since its functionality is now provided by the new DNSFilter.